Founder & President

 Key among Troy’s clientele is Hudson County Community College in Jersey City, where he has been responsible for various renovations, additions and new construction, including the completion of two sites at Journal Square; Culinary Arts Institute; and the HCCC Library, which are both award-winning projects.
 Currently Troy is working on Hudson County Community College’s New Science, Technology, Engineering, & Math (STEM) Facility.

 In other work, Troy managed construction for the Monument to the Struggle Against World Terrorism memorial for the victims of 9/11, located at the former Military Ocean Terminal in Bayonne, New Jersey.
 He has worked on the renovation and construction of court houses for Union County, and, in the private sector, he oversaw additions and renovations of several senior living facilities throughout New Jersey.

 Troy has a master’s degree in Construction Management from Stevens Institute of Technology, a diploma in Building Construction Management from New York University and a bachelor’s degree in Business Administration from Iona College.
 Troy lives in New York’s Westchester County, in the town of Thornwood, with his wife and two boys.

-A construction industry veteran for nearly two decades, Paul Skabich joined MAST Construction Services in 2005 as a project manager.
+A construction industry veteran for over two decades, Paul Skabich joined MAST Construction Services in 2005 as a project manager.
 Now, as a project executive with the firm, Paul’s expertise with managing projects encompasses everything from the preconstruction through construction phases.